Cornelius Clarkson Vermeule III: Biography

 He was born in Orange, New Jersey, on August 10, 1925, to Cornelius Clarkson Vermeule II.
-Vermeule entered Harvard University in 1943, in the same year as his father's suicide and the continued escalation of World War II prompted him to join the United States Army.
+Vermeule entered Harvard University in 1943, the same year his father's died by suicide.
+The continued escalation of World War II prompted him to join the United States Army.

 Vermeule married the archaeologist Emily Dickinson Townsend in 1957.

 Emily Vermeule was a classical scholar and the Doris Zemurray Stone Professor at Harvard University.
 He is the father of Emily Dickinson Blake "Blakey" Vermeule, a professor of English at Stanford University and Adrian Vermeule, a law professor at Harvard Law School.

 In the Army he studied Japanese and was sent to the Pacific Theater, where he stayed in Japan after the war as a language expert, attaining the rank of captain.
 He completed his A.B. at Harvard University in 1947 and his A.M. in 1951 under George M.A.
 Hanfmann.
 He earned his Ph.D. at the University of London in 1953.

 From 1953 to 1955 he taught fine arts at the University of Michigan.
 From there he shifted to Bryn Mawr College as Professor of archaeology until 1957 when was appointed curator of classical collections for the Museum of Fine Arts, Boston.
 He married a Bryn Mawr student, Emily Townsend that same year.
 While at the Museum, Vermeule was also a Lecturer in fine arts at Smith College.
 He was awarded a Guggenheim Fellowship in 1969.

 Vermeule assumed the directorship of the Museum of Fine Arts in the 1970s.
 His term as curator was marked by the purchase of two large vases portraying the fall of Troy and the death of Agamemnon, a Roman portrait of an old man, and a Minoan gold double ax.
 He trained several curators, including Marion True of the J. Paul Getty Museum and Carlos Picon.

 He died at age 83 in Cambridge, Massachusetts, on November 27, 2008, of the complications from a stroke.